wilsonmar/Salesforce/README.md

 ## <a name="Browsers"> Browsers</a>
-One of the distinctives about Salesforce is that it is SaaS, works completely over the public internet.
-This means users need to use internet browsers.
+One of the distinctives about Salesforce is that it works completely over the public internet.

-Firefox
+This means users need to use internet browsers:
+Internet Explorer that comes with Windows or Firefox and Chrome installed by users.

 DEVDOC: In [Supported Browsers](https://developer.salesforce.com/docs/atlas.en-us.salesforce_supported_browsers_cheatsheet.meta/salesforce_supported_browsers_cheatsheet/) some Internet Explorer support is limited.
 Firefox needs to be configured.